-- Supports recommended immunization of clients/patients/residents, HCW/staff and volunteers. - Develop plan for implementing prophylaxis/therapeutics. - Develop policies and procedures for outbreak prevention and management. - Liaise with IPAC Lead/Designate to ensure policies and procedures are in place for reporting of DOPHS by units/staff (where applicable). - Liaise with IPAC Lead/Designate to ensure unit/HCW/staff have access to the current outbreak management guidance as well as policies and procedure for reporting outbreaks to the local PHU.
+Supports recommended immunization of clients/patients/residents, HCW/staff and volunteers.

-- Ensure HCW/staff/visitor awareness of symptoms as found in Appendix 1a for reporting to PHU.13 - Works closely with IPAC lead to report HCW/staff illness to setting management and OMT where necessary. - Liaise with Joint Health and Safety Committee (JHSC) or health and safety representative to ensure Occupational Health and Safety Act (OHSA) requirements are fulfilled.6 - Supports/discusses any workplace-related health and safety concern with the Joint Health and Safety Committee (JHSC). - Ensure communication pathways between the PHU and institution are identified during an outbreak such that the PHU can obtain outbreak information as needed, even on weekends/holidays.
+- Develop plan for implementing prophylaxis/therapeutics. - Develop policies and procedures for outbreak prevention and management. - Liaise with IPAC Lead/Designate to ensure policies and procedures are in place for reporting of DOPHS by units/staff (where applicable). - Liaise with IPAC Lead/Designate to ensure unit/HCW/staff have access to the current outbreak management guidance as well as policies and procedure for reporting outbreaks to the local PHU. - Ensure HCW/staff/visitor awareness of symptoms as found in Appendix 1 (appendices for COVID-19, Gastro Outbreaks and Respiratory Infection Outbreaks) reporting to PHU. - Works closely with IPAC lead to report HCW/staff illness to setting management and OMT where necessary. - Liaise with Joint Health and Safety Committee (JHSC) or health and safety representative to ensure Occupational Health and Safety Act (OHSA) requirements are fulfilled. - Supports/discusses any workplace-related health and safety concern with the Joint Health and Safety Committee (JHSC). - Ensure communication pathways between the PHU and institution are identified during an outbreak such that the PHU can obtain outbreak information as needed, even on weekends/holidays.